Spiders are taking over Questacon!

 Did you ever have a prehistoric question you needed an answer for?
 Did you want to know more about a particular ancient beastie?
 Why not ask one of the staff during your visit to the National Dinosaur Museum?

-There are fun activities for the kids and no additional charges apply to admission prices and no bookings are required.
-It’s a great way to have some fun, learn a little and maybe even get a Dinosaur Hunting Licence!
+There are fun activities for the kids, no additional charges apply to admission prices and no bookings are required.

 Zoocation offers a unique experience for primary school children.
 During a fun-filled day, children will get up close and personal with many of the zoo’s animals, play games, make toys for the animals, and maybe even learn something along the way.

-Staffed and developed by the experienced and qualified education guides of the National Zoo and Aquarium, this program prides itself on delivering a program like no other.
+Staffed and developed by the experienced and qualified education guides of the National Zoo and Aquarium, this is a program like no other.
+There are separate sessions for kids in kindy and Year 1 and kids in Years 2-6.

 See Titan the robot at work, make a collectible coin, view the valuable National Coin Collection, start your collection at the Mint Coin Shop.